awslabs/graphstorm/docs/source/gs-processing/usage/amazon-sagemaker.rst

 For instructions on how to create an execution role for SageMaker see the `AWS SageMaker documentation <https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-create-execution-role>`_.

-Let's set up a small bash script that will run the parametrized processing job, followed by the re-partitioning job, both on SageMaker
+Let's set up a small ``bash`` script that will run the parametrized processing job, followed by the re-partitioning job, both on SageMaker:

 .. code-block:: bash